Task-Mangement-CVWO/task-management-cvwo-frontend/README.md

 2. Run `nvm install v14.17.6`
 3. Run `nvm use`
 4. Run `npm install` in the working directory to install required packages
+5. Copy `.env.example` and create your own enviroment variables
-5. Run `npm run start` to run the app on localhost
+6. Run `npm run start` to run the app on localhost